 Health and Safety

-Identify the crew Health and Safety Representative and any Stunt Coordinator listed on the call sheet.
+- Identify the crew Health and Safety Representative and the Stunt Coordinator (if applicable) listed on the call sheet.

 Specific Areas of Concern to Actors on a Film Set

 These account for the majority of all workplace injuries.
 Exercise caution around “honey wagons,” bathrooms and loose cables.
 Be careful on stairs and when crossing roads or highways.

 - Insist on proper water wear for conditions.

 - Bring layers to stay warm and cover up between.

 - Drink plenty of water.
 Water should be clean and of a reasonable temperature.